thecoshman/http/http.md

   --gen-auth

-    Generate a one-off username:password set for authentication.
+    Generate a one-off username:password set for global authentication.

     The username consists of 6-12 random alphanumeric characters, whereas the password consists of 10-25 random characters from most of the